-To designate a folder on your system as a watchfolder, click the Add folder button below the watchfolders list, and navigate to the folder you wish to add.
-To cancel watchfolder behavior, select the folder in the list and click the Remove folder button.
+To designate a folder on your system as a watchfolder, click the Enable button, and then the Add Folder button below the watchfolders list, and navigate to the folder you wish to add.
+To cancel watchfolder behavior, select the folder in the list and click the Remove Folder button.

-Apply Changes directs the Library to update its catalog in light of the watchfolder changes.
+Click the Apply button to direct the Library to update its catalog in light of the watchfolder changes.